data-preservation-programs/singularity/docs/en/cli-reference/admin/init.md

    singularity admin init [command options]

 DESCRIPTION:
-   This command needs to be run before running any singularity daemon or after any version upgrade
+   This commands need to be run before running any singularity daemon or after any version upgrade

 OPTIONS:
    --identity value  Name of the user or service that is running the Singularity for tracking and logging purpose